hyperledger/fabric/docs/source/commands/osnadminchannel.md

 ```
 usage: osnadmin channel list [<flags>]

 List channel information for an Ordering Service Node (OSN).
-If the channel-id
+If the channelID
 flag is set, more detailed information will be provided for that channel.

 Flags: